Sprout Social vs Hootsuite: Which Platform Wins in 2026?

 AI Features

-Hootsuite offers OwlyWriter AI, which generates captions, repurposes top-performing content, and suggests post ideas based on trending topics.
-OwlyWriter is available on all paid plans, which is a genuine advantage over Sprout's tiered approach.
-Hootsuite also uses AI for best-time-to-post recommendations and basic content performance predictions.
+Hootsuite offers OwlyWriter AI and OwlyGPT, which generate captions, repurpose top-performing content, suggest post ideas based on trending topics, and provide AI caption enhancements and AI hashtag suggestions.
+OwlyWriter is available on all paid plans, which is a real practical advantage over Sprout's tiered AI access.
+Hootsuite also uses AI for best-time-to-post recommendations and content performance predictions, but it hasn't shipped an equivalent to Trellis Studio.

 If AI content generation is a priority for your workflow, tools that were built AI-first — like PostEverywhere's AI content generator — tend to produce better results than AI features bolted onto legacy platforms.